 Throughout the year Cheltenham’s visitors are still treated to the towns many other cultural and cosmopolitan gems.
 Festivals hosted by the town cater for, amongst others, jazz, science, music, gastronomic and literature aficionados.
 Queens is a splendid base to participate in the festivities and explore the surrounding Cotswolds area.
 Renowned as one of England’s favourite destinations, famous for hundreds of honey-colour limestone villages in a beautiful rural setting, the Cotswolds offers fantastic walking and cycling, beautiful gardens, bustling farmers’ markets and a delightful café culture.

 Many visitors to Cheltenham – including regular Royal horseracing patrons – are drawn by the town’s signature event, the Cheltenham Festival, home to British steeple-chasing’s flagship event, the Gold Cup.
 The Cheltenham Gold Cup is run every year on the New Course at Cheltenham Racecourse during the Cheltenham Festival in March.
-We recommend booking early if visiting the hotel during the Gold Cup Festival.
+We recommend booking early if visiting the hotel during The Festival.